 Title IX FAQs

-Tyler Junior College seeks to eliminate sex discrimination and sexual harassment by educating the college community, including supervisors and faculty members about what constitutes sex discrimination and sexual harassment, how to prevent it and how to report it.
+Tyler Junior College seeks to eliminate sex discrimination and sexual harassment by educating the college community about what constitutes sex discrimination and sexual harassment, how to prevent it, and how to report it.

 The FAQs provided help answer basic questions about Title IX and each person’s role in preventing it.

-- What are some examples of sexual misconduct and harassment?
+- What are some examples of sexual harassment?

 - Sexual jokes, innuendoes, gestures